ISU World Standings and Season's World Ranking: For single & pair skating and ice dance

 Current and intermediate season's earned points will count 100%, and previous season's earned points will count 70%.
 Following the current season's World Championships, the results from the earliest season are deleted.
 A new partnership starts with zero points — there is no transfer of world standing points if pairs or ice dance couples split up and form a new partnership, and the previous partnership will be removed from the World Standings.
-When a skater officially announces his or her retirement from competition, the standing of the skater will be removed.
+When a skater officially announces their retirement from competition, the standings of the skater will be removed.

 The season's world ranking of a skater is calculated similarly to the overall world standing but is based on the results of the ongoing season only.

 The ISU World Standings and Season's World Ranking order will be updated after each event mentioned in the following table.
-Only eligible skaters will be considered in the ISU World Standings and Season's World Ranking.
+Only eligible skaters will be considered in the ISU World Standings.